 Papers of Selected Literary Figures

 The following list of collections provides only an introduction to the holdings in Special Collections which may be related to this topic.
-Please consult the University of Arkansas Libraries' online catalog or contact Special Collections to obtain the latest information about additional holdings.
+Please consult the University of Arkansas Libraries' catalog or contact Special Collections to obtain the latest information about additional holdings.

 The Special Collections Department holds many manuscript collections pertaining to literary figures.
 While most of these writers are connected with Arkansas, others lived and wrote elsewhere, both in this country and abroad.
 Some achieved national prominence and others remained relatively obscure outside their own regions.
 They wrote poetry, fiction, screenplays, critical reviews, inspirational and travel stories, biographies, and memoirs, among other genres.
 Their works were intended for readers of all ages and were published in magazines, newspapers, and books.
 Their collected papers permit researchers to explore beyond the limits of published works toward greater understanding of the authors' lives and times.

 Correspondence and manuscript drafts comprise the largest segments of these collections.
 With corrections and notes in the margins, manuscript drafts of published and unpublished works provide glimpses of writers at work.
 Correspondence with publishers reveals details about the business aspects of writing.
 Personal correspondence between a writer and family, friends, and other writers may include not only biographical details but information about wider issues in the writer's environment or the literary scene.
 Much of the correspondence represents incoming mail, sometimes addressed to a relatively obscure figure from a better-known friend or colleague; consequently these collections contain letters from an impressive and extensive number of literary figures.